let your creativity flow like the Buffalo (River)

-If you want to experience more of a connection to the land, apply for the farm stay 'scholarship' which is a work exchange discount of $150 from the residency fee each week.
-This includes two hours of Farm Friday guided activity.
-This may include a garden, compost, bamboo, trail, or other basic maintenance need.
-Additionally, you'll find 4 hours on your own balanced daily or in larger time blocks to help on the land which is likely a physical activity with direction, but can be managed on your own schedule. *This is based on an interview after application and contractual commitment.
+If you want to experience more of a connection to the land, apply for the farm stay 'scholarship' which is a work exchange discount of $150 from the residency fee each week (maximum of $300 value).
+For those staying less than 30 days, this includes two hours of guided activity which may be centered on the garden, compost, bamboo, trail, or other basic maintenance needs.
+Additionally, you'll find 4 hours on your own balanced daily or in larger time blocks to help on the land which is likely a physical activity with additional guided direction, but can be managed on your own schedule. *This is based on an interview after application and contractual commitment.

 See the F.A.Q. for more info.

 " Adopt the pace of nature.

 Camp Wonder Wander is a creativity retreat space with a total of 17 acres including 500 ft of Buffalo River frontage.